llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class.rst

     multiple places in the kernel class implementation, such as setting data pointers and operations in the kernel body.
-While macros obfuscate the code somewhat, we use them to reduce the amount of code we maintain and ensure implementations are consist across variants.
+While macros obfuscate the code somewhat, we use them to reduce the amount of code we maintain and ensure implementations are consistent across variants.

   * **Class definition** derived from the ``KernelBase`` class.
 We describe this in more detail below.